ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

 - Stakeholder incentives / processes.
 - Incident response plan.

-### aASR-002: If a larger dispute game bug is found, all games will be retired before the first incorrect game's dispute game finality delay period has passed

-We assume that a larger bug affecting many games will be noticed via monitoring ([aDGF-002](#adgf-002-games-created-by-the-disputegamefactory-will-be-monitored)) and will be retired within the dispute game finality delay period.

-#### Mitigations

-- Stakeholder incentives / processes.
-- Incident response plan.

-### aASR-003: The AnchorStateRegistry will be correctly initialized at deployment
+### aASR-002: The AnchorStateRegistry will be correctly initialized at deployment

 We assume that the AnchorStateRegistry will be correctly initialized at deployment, including: